brentp/clustermodel/README.md

 The Problem
 ===========

-You have methylation data that with small, subtle changes that can not be detected at the single-CpG level and you want to detect regional changes.
+You have methylation data (or other locally correlated data) with small, subtle changes that can not be detected at the single-CpG level and you want to detect regional changes.
 Here is an example of the subtle changes across a region with disease in green vs control in blue (image created by this software):

 ![DMR Plot](https://gist.github.com/brentp/204899d3d220ce8a6acd/raw/dd2ef05d22011a77f8020377eede94942ec6e01c/dmr.png)